bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: The region also expresses wnt4 and wnt10 in subdomains [wnt4wnt10].-->

 The terminal portion of the pedicle lobe expresses three Wnt ligands: *wnt5*, *wnt6*, and *wnt11* ({@fig:summary}A).
-*wnt6* posterior ectodermal expression is strong in early gastrulation but by the late gastrula the signal fades.
-It may have an earlier role such as in sea urchins where *wnt6* is necessary for the activation of endomesodermal gene regulatory network [@Croce2011-ae].
+*T. transversa* *wnt6* posterior expression is strong in early gastrulation and may have an earlier role as in sea urchins where *wnt6* is necessary for the activation of endomesodermal gene regulatory network [@Croce2011-ae].
-Expression of wnt11 is broad and persists until the larval stage coinciding with the subdivision of the pedicle lobe.
+Expression of *wnt11*, on the other hand, is broad and persists until the larval stage ({@fig:ligands2}).
-The subterminal pedicle lobe undergoes morphogenetic transformations during development and narrows its width in the larval stages.
+It coincides with the subdivision of the pedicle lobe which undergoes constriction in the late larva.
-The posterior tip undergoes constriction in the late larva and is important for the settlement of the larva during metamorphosis.
-It remains unclear which morphogenetic processes are involved in the subdivision of the pedicle lobe, but *wnt11* mediates convergent extension in zebrafish gastrulation through the cell polarity pathway [@Heisenberg2000-kx; @Tada2000-dz] and may be involved in regulating cell shape changes.
+While the nature of these morphogenetic processes remain unclear, *wnt11*, a gene known to mediate convergent extension in zebrafish gastrulation through the Wnt/PCP pathway [@Heisenberg2000-kx; @Tada2000-dz], may have a role in the pedicle lobe morphogenesis in *T. transversa*.

 Interestingly, no Frizzled receptor genes are expressed in the terminal portion of the pedicle lobe ({@fig:summary}A).
 This raises the question whether any Wnt pathway is being activated in the terminal pole.
 Activation of the Wnt/beta-catenin is known to induce the expression of the intracellular component *axin2* in mice [@Jho_Eek-hoon2002-ey].
 In *T. transversa*, *axin* is mainly expressed in the subterminal portion of the pedicle lobe [@Martin-Duran2016-qa].
 This suggests that Wnt pathway in the late gastrula stage is mainly active in the subterminal portion of the pedicle lobe and not in the terminal pole.
-The posterior most region of hemichordates was shown to be wnt-insensitive to over-activation or suppression of Wnt signaling with the expression of posterior remaining unchanged [@Darras2018-gm].
+The posterior-most region of hemichordates which also expresses no Frizzled receptors is Wnt-insensitive to over-activation or suppression of Wnt/beta-catenin signaling [@Darras2018-gm].
-Similar to *T. transversa*, this region expresses no Frizzled receptors.
-Over-activation experiments in the brachiopod exhibits the posteriorization of fates with trunk genes being expressed more anteriorly but the expression of posterior markers *evx* and *cdx* remain also unchanged [@Martin-Duran2016-qa].
-This suggests that a wnt-insensitive as proposed in hemichordates may also be present in brachiopods.
+Since the expression of posterior markers *evx* and *cdx* remain unchanged when Wnt/beta-catenin is over-activated in the brachiopod [@Martin-Duran2016-qa], it is possible that a Wnt-insensitive posterior region as proposed in hemichordates is also present in brachiopods.
+Further functional experiments are required to test this hypothesis.

 <!--TODO: Connection between FGF and Wnt from Andrikou2021-cc-->
 <!--TODO: How does Wnt signaling intersects with Hox expression from @Schiemann2017-wd-->

 Overall, we find that during axial elongation of the brachiopod *T. transversa*, the expression of Frizzled receptors is regionalized into broad domains which make up six unique receptor contexts along the anteroposterior axis.
 While Wnt antagonists are restricted to the anterior pole, Wnt ligands are expressed in different partially overlapping domains across the embryo.
-Most Wnts are expressed in a single region, and thus, only in a specific receptor context.
+Most Wnts are expressed in a single location, and thus, only in a specific receptor context.
 Three ligands, *wnt1*, *wnt5*, and *wnt7*, are expressed in different regions along the axis, and thus the same ligand is expressed in different receptor contexts.
 The combinatorial expression of antagonists, ligands, and receptors, establishes unique transcriptional territories that precede the larval morphogenesis.
 The localization and limits of these territories coincide with the subdivisions of the larval body, each undergoing a different fate and morphogenetic processes.